Stellantis/stellantis.github.io/webportal/v2-2-quick_start-response.md

 ## ONMESSAGE

-[Onmessage](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onmessage) is a browser API that you need to work with using Stellantis Embedded Webportal for Citroën, DS, Peugeot, Opel and Vauxhall.
+[Onmessage](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onmessage) is a browser API that you need to work with using Stellantis Embedded Webportal for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall).

 As your App is a dedicated [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), postMessage is a way to receive message from Webportal.
 Doing so, you're app is able to receive info that you request with [postMessage]({{site.baseurl}}/webportal/v2/quickstart/request/#article)